 Among the most famous of the phantom ships is the legendary The Flying Dutchman.
 This sailing ship, feared by mariners as an omen of disaster, supposedly appears during stormy weather off the Cape of Good Hope, at Africa's southern tip.
 According to one version of the legend, Van der Decken, the captain of the Flying Dutchman, swore that he would round the cape even if he had to sail straight into the wind.
 Because of this oath, Van der Decken was condemned to sail forever against just such an adverse wind.
 According to folklore, the Flying Dutchman is a ghost ship that can never go home, but must sail 'the seven seas' forever.
 It is usually spotted from afar, sometimes glowing with ghostly light.
 If she is hailed by another ship, her crew will often try to send messages to land, to people long since dead.
 The name Flying Dutchman has become synonymous with ghost ships; its name often used as a generic term for any apparition-type ghost ship.

 Door 13 in the engine room is the place where a 17 year old young man was crushed trying to escape a fire.
-Pople have heard knocking from the pipes around the door.
-The door has know to feel hot to the touch at times.
+People have heard knocking from the pipes around which sometimes feels hot to the touch.

 During WW II - strange incidents and odors were reported.

-One of the better "X-Files" episodes depicted the ship as a existing in parallel realities, one during WWII, and one in present day.
+An "X-Files" episode depicted the ship as a existing in parallel realities, one during WWII, and one in present day.
 You could see Muldar and Scully co-exiting in both realities.
-Other television shows have mentioned the strange goings-on, aboard the Queen Mary.
+Other television shows have also incorporated the strange goings-on, in their storylines.

 The ship obviously has many interdimensional doorways - that would keep the best of psychics busy in any dimension.